NickyMeuleman/nicky-blog/content/serverless-graphql-part-3/index.md

 ### Sorting the `allPokemon` query

-Keen eyed people who are following along might have noticed our Pokemon don't return in order when we query for `allPokemon`.
+Keen-eyed people who are following along might have noticed our Pokemon don't return in order when we query for `allPokemon`.

 Guess what can be used to rectify that?

-One imaginary internet cookie for you if you guessed an Index!
+One imaginary internet cookie for you if you guessed an index!

 https://twitter.com/NMeuleman/status/1182020349866762240

-Instead of specifying the `terms`, we will create an Index (remember, that's a group of data) with `values`.
-The `id` and the `ref`.
+Instead of specifying the `terms`, we will create an index (remember, that's a filtered view of data) with `values` of `id` and the `ref`.
 The `id` will be sorted from low to high.
-The `ref` can then be used to retrieve the Pokemon with that `id` from the database.
+The `ref` can be used to retrieve the Pokemon with that `id` from the database.

-In the FQL shell
+In the FQL shell, run the following query:

 ```
 CreateIndex({